 Create a Sparkle Brush in Photoshop

-We’ll use a custom brush in Photoshop to create the sparkle.
+We’ll use a custom brush to make sparkles in Photoshop.
 The good news is that you don’t have to buy any special brushes (though that’s an option).
 We can create a custom brush right within Photoshop that will give us the sparkle effect.

 So we’ll start off this project by creating the custom brush.